laravel/docs/redis.md

         'client' => 'phpredis',

-        // Rest of Redis configuration...
+        // Rest of Redis configuration
     ],

 In addition to the default `host`, `port`, `database`, and `password` server configuration options, PhpRedis supports the following additional connection parameters: `persistent`, `prefix`, `read_timeout` and `timeout`.
 You may add any of these options to your Redis server configuration in the `config/database.php` configuration file: